YaoZhao11/Adaptive-ComCAT/README.md

 # Optimizing Low-Rank Decomposition for Efficient Attention-Based Vision Models via Adaptive Neural Architecture Search [[_The Visual Computer_]](https://link.springer.com/journal/371)

 ComCAT is a low-rank decomposition method for VisionTransformer, using NAS searching for rank-values.
-The algorithms are available at https://proceedings.mlr.press/v202/xiao23e.html
+The algorithms are available at https://proceedings.mlr.press/v202/xiao23e.html, and the source of code is available at https://github.com/jinqixiao/ComCAT

 Adaptive-ComCAT introduce adaptive coefficients for searching frequency to reducing unnecessary NAS iterations so as to alleviate the impairment of huge searching space.
 # Methods